Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <br>
 <br>

-Asymptotic notations are useful because they can tell us how the function will eventually behave.
-Sometimes we may see our functions behave very quickly for some small amount of input, but until we see how they behave as input increase we cannot assume for sure how our function will behave.
-We can analyze our functinos in terms of asymptotic notation or in other words as they reach a large amount of input requestes, in 3 different forms: what is their lower boud, what is their upper abound, and what is their average rate. spite of the possible variations that come from different environmental factors such as: processor, clock rate, memory, disk, etc... and the software environment such as: the operating system, programming language, compiler, interpreter, etc, we would like to focus on the relationship between the running time of an algorithm and the size of its input.
-We are interested in characterizing an algorithm’s running time as a function of the input size.
-But what is the proper way of measuring it?
-Another reason why we perfer to use Asymptotic notations is that it Can be performed by studying a high-level description of the algorithm without actually implementing it or running experiments on it
+Asymptotic notations are helpful because they can tell us how the function will eventually behave.
+Sometimes, we may see our functions perform very well for some small input, but once we see how they act as input reaches an infinitely large scale, only then can we assume what will happen.
+Another benefit of Asymptotic notations is that they allow us to get a rough estimate of our performance before our code is even fully ready or implemented, which is something that the physical measurements do not allow us to perform.
+We can analyze our functions regarding asymptotic notation from three different forms: lower bound (Big-Omega (Ω)), upper abound (Big-O (O)), and average bound (Big-Theta (Θ)).
+Let's discuss each of these concepts in more depth.